 - Does not come with a storage case

-Nike is finally ranked 9th on our list.
+A Nike product is finally ranked 9th on this review.
 Although Nike is known in the football arena and many other sports for its great sports accessories, they have not perfected this craft in football.
 Nevertheless, the Nike Adult Hyperflow Mouthguard is relatively well-received as many real users claim that Nike has created a surprising and comfortable mouthguard even though they have not made a big push into the football arena.

 In addition to the comfort offered by the Nike Adult Hyperflow Mouthguard, there is the safety and protection factor.
-This mouthguard protects all your teeth and jaw from strong impact.
+This product safeguards all your teeth and jaw from strong impact.
 The material also has a double density, meaning it absorbs a lot of impacts.

 The quick-release strap on the helmet is a great help, especially for people who often spit out their mouthguards during the game.

 Another feature of the Nike Adult Hyperflow Mouthguard is its ability to resist chewing.
 Many people who wear a mouthguard, especially children, often chew on them.
-This mouthguard serves primarily to prevent it from moving to a position where it can be chewed.
-Secondly, it is made of hard material that withstands chewing.
+This mouth guard serves primarily to prevent it from moving to a position where it can be chewed.
+Secondly, each piece is made of hard materials that withstands chewing.
 It is expected that the Nike Adult Hyperflow Mouthguard will last an entire season when used above average.